 Kristina M. Deligiannidis, MD

 Dr. Deligiannidis completed additional research training at the National Institute of Mental Health (NIMH) and NICHD during medical school and residency.
 She received her medical degree from the University of Massachusetts Medical School and completed her psychiatry residency and chief residency in psychopharmacology research at UMass Medical School (UMMS)/UMass Memorial Health Care (UMMHC).
 Dr. Deligiannidis joined faculty at UMMS in October 2009 as an Assistant Professor of Psychiatry and is Board Certified by the American Board of Psychiatry and Neurology.

 Dr. Deligiannidis is the Director of the Depression Specialty Clinic, a regional referral center at UMMHC that specializes in the evaluation and treatment of adult patients suffering from major depression, psychotic depression, treatment-resistant depression and bipolar depression.

 Dr. Deligiannidis conducts translational research in the causes of perinatal depression.
-She evaluates participants enrolled in depression research.
+She also conducts depression research on novel therapeutics.
 Her research interests include:

 Dr. Deligiannidis's research efforts have been nationally recognized.
-She is the recipient of: a 2013-2018 NIH K23 Career Development Award, 2014 American College of Neuropsychopharmacology (ACNP) Award, 2014-2016 NIH LRP Award, 2012 Research Career Development Institute (CDI) for Psychiatry Award (University of Pittsburgh/Stanford University), 2011 UMass Medical School Center for Clinical & Translational Science (CTSA) Pilot Grant, a UMMS Faculty Scholar Award, a 2011 Society for Biological Psychiatry Travel Scholarship Award, a 2010 Worcester Foundation for Biomedical Research Grant; a 2009 NIMH/NCDEU New Investigator Award, APA/APIRE Junior Investigator Awards (2008, 2009) and American Society of Clinical Psychopharmacology/NIMH Clinical Trials in Psychopharmacology Awards (2007, 2008).
+She is the recipient of: a 2013-2018 NIH K23 Career Development Award, 2014 American College of Neuropsychopharmacology (ACNP) Award, 2014-2016 NIH LRP Award, 2012 Research Career Development Institute (CDI) for Psychiatry Award, 2011 UMass Medical School Center for Clinical & Translational Science (CTSA) Pilot Grant, a UMMS Faculty Scholar Award, a 2011 Society for Biological Psychiatry (SOBP) Travel Scholarship Award, a 2010 Worcester Foundation for Biomedical Research Grant; a 2009 NIMH/NCDEU New Investigator Award, APA/APIRE Junior Investigator Awards (2008, 2009) and American Society of Clinical Psychopharmacology/NIMH Clinical Trials in Psychopharmacology Awards (2007, 2008).
 At UMass, she has received the Early Career Achievement Award in Science and Health (2013) and several teaching awards.

 Dr. Deligiannidis actively participates in national scientific committees and gives scientific presentations locally, regionally and nationally.
 She is an appointed Young Investigator Member of the International Society of Psychoneuroendocrinology (ISPNE) and a member of the Society of Biological Psychiatry (SOBP), the Society of Behavioral Neuroendocrinology (SBE), the Organization for Human Brain Mapping (OHBM), and the American Society of Clinical Psychopharmacology (ASCP).
-She serves on the Board of Directors of ASCP and on the Trainee Advisory Board for the international journal, Acta Psychiatrica Scandinavica, Co-Chair of the Education Committees for both the ASCP and SOBP and is an Early Career Reviewer at NIH.
+She serves on the Board of Directors of ASCP and on the Editorial Board for the international journal, Acta Psychiatrica Scandinavica, Co-Chair of the Education Committees for both the ASCP and SOBP and is an Early Career Reviewer at NIH.